 Historical Considerations of the 1880 Census

 This simple addition of “wife” or “daughter” beside a person’s name provides valuable insight about the relationships within the families, and could help to identify unmarried daughters.

-Resources for the 1880 Census
+Historical events surrounding the 1880 US Census

 October 26, 1881 - A gunfight breaks out at the O.K. corral in Tombstone, AZ.

 September 4, 1882 - Thomas Edison’s Pearl Street Station became the first central power plant in the United States, generating electricity for 400 street lamps and 85 customers.